SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 It is an obscene policy.
 There is simply no good reason for our government to be issuing bonds.
-If we had a fixed exchange rate policy (so similar to a gold standard, our government would be promising to redeem the tax credits (NZD) for either gold or for a foreign currency) then it would be necessary to issue bonds, in order to prevent mild inflationary pressures.
+If we had a fixed exchange rate policy (so similar to a gold standard, our government would be promising to redeem the tax credits (NZD) for either gold or for a foreign currency) then it would be necessary under some conditions (say weak exports) to issue bonds, in order to prevent mild pass-through inflationary pressures.

 But why?
-There is no need for enriching people who are already rich with such policy, our government should instead float the NZD, and offer zero interest.
+Why operate a fixed exchange rate or a commodity peg?
+There is no need.
+There is also no need for enriching people who are already rich with such policy, our government should instead float the NZD, and offer zero interest.
+And use fiscal policy to stabilize the price level using the counter-cyclical stabilisers.

 The greater body of work on MMT recognizes that a far more effective way to stimulate an economy is to supply new money at the bottom, in the form of